Effective Date: 1st March 2020

 Our security safeguards include:

-We may hold overseas or disclose to third parties overseas your personal information.
+We may disclose to third parties overseas your personal information.
 Where your personal information is held overseas, we or the overseas service providers may disclose your information when required by Australian or foreign law.

 We may use different cloud and other web based services in providing our services.
 Some of the web based services we use include Google Cloud and Amazon Web Services.